dperussina/code-library/SQL/basic-examples.md

-It's crucial to remember that **SQL syntax can vary significantly** between different database systems (e.g., PostgreSQL, MySQL, SQL Server, Oracle, SQLite, BigQuery, Snowflake).
-These snippets aim to use standard ANSI SQL where possible, but you'll often need to adapt them to your specific database dialect, especially for date functions, complex data types, and some advanced features.
+# SQL Code Snippets Library: Basic Examples

-Okay, here is a collection of essential SQL query patterns and snippets useful for engineers and data scientists.
-This "SQL library" focuses on common tasks and analytical patterns.
+This document provides essential SQL query patterns and snippets useful for engineers and data scientists, focusing on common tasks and analytical patterns.

 **Important Considerations:**

 *   **SQL Dialects:** SQL syntax varies significantly between database systems (PostgreSQL, MySQL, SQL Server, Oracle, SQLite, BigQuery, Snowflake, etc.).
 These snippets use standard ANSI SQL where possible, but **always verify and adapt the syntax for your specific database system**, especially for date functions, string functions, and advanced features like window functions or CTEs.
 *   **Readability:** Use consistent formatting (indentation, capitalization) and aliases to make your queries understandable.
 Use comments (`--`) to explain complex logic.
 *   **Performance:** Query performance depends heavily on database design, indexing, data volume, and the specific database engine.
 These snippets focus on logical patterns; optimization often requires analyzing execution plans (`EXPLAIN`) and understanding indexing specific to your system.
 Avoid `SELECT *` in production queries.

 ---

 **1. Basic Retrieval & Filtering**

 *   **Selecting Specific Columns with Filtering and Ordering**
+    *   **What it does:** Retrieves specific columns from a table, filters rows based on multiple conditions, sorts the results, and limits the number of rows returned.
+    *   **Why you use it:** Fundamental query structure for fetching precisely the data you need, ordered for analysis or display, and limiting results for performance or pagination.
     ```sql
     SELECT
         column1,